gravitational/careers/teams.md

 * Drone.io
 * and More

-## Cloud Application team
+### Cloud Application Team

-Teleport Cloud is the SaaS version of Teleport that we launched in early 2021.
-As the applications team for Teleport Cloud, our goal is to manage the deployments of Teleport for our cloud customers and provide a stable, easy-to-use product.
+The Cloud Applications team focusses on the software heavy lifting of the cloud product, writing our controllers, networking improvements, and management plane of Teleport Cloud to offer a stable and easy-to-use product.

 The team intersects with almost all other departments in the company and as such there is a large variety of projects that we're involved in, for example: